More than 20 million tourists reach San Diego annually to experience the city’s attractions and experiences.

-Spread over 100 acres with more than 3,500 animals of 800 odd species, San Diego Zoo is a little more compact.
+Spread over 100 acres with over 3,500 animals of 800 odd species, San Diego Zoo is a little more compact.

-The Zoo’s enclosed animal habitats ensure you get to see more of them in a shorter duration.
+The Zoo’s enclosed animal habitats ensure you see more of them in a shorter duration.

 They found the San Diego Safari Park and its animals more spread out and open.